 Unfortunately, former or potential customers don’t always get the memo that a business no longer exists.
 The internet has a long memory – especially if the company does not delete its social media presences.

-After years of copy editing for startups and app developers, I noticed frequent confusion over when to use login and when to use log in.
-So, I have developed this handy graphic to explain the difference.
+After years of copy editing for startups and app developers, we noticed frequent confusion over when to use login and when to use log in.
+So, we have developed this handy graphic to explain the difference.
 Print it out and hang it on your wall!